aya-techdev/aya-techdev/README.md

 ## Hi there 👋

-I’m Aya , a curious and ambitious Systems Engineering student specializing in IMSI (yeah, it’s a mouthful 🤓).
+I’m Aya , a curious and ambitious Systems Engineering student.
 I’m on a mission to become a web developer, but honestly, I’m open to pretty much all things tech — from coding magic to everything digital and beyond!

 ## What I’m up to 🎯